gabriel-casarotto/Gridded-ion-thruster-0D-model/README.md

 # Gridded-ion-thruster-0D-model
 0D global model of a Krypton gridded ion thruster developed for an IPSA Master's project.
 The model estimates ion beam velocity, thrust, and propulsion efficiencies using a simplified plasma approach implemented in Python.

-# 0D Grid Ion Thruster Model (GIT)

-This repository contains a **0-dimensional (global) model of a Gridded Ion Thruster (GIT)** developed as part of the **IPSA Master's Project (PMI)** for the **Aragosat-1 mission**.

-The objective of this project is to model the main physical processes governing ion beam generation and estimate the propulsion performance of the thruster.

 ## Author
 Gabriel Casarotto
 IPSA – Institut Polytechnique des Sciences Avancées